flatironinstitute/figpack/docs/developer_guide/index.md

 - Renders the view's content appropriately
 - Manages interactive features

+## Extensions

+The extension system allows developers to create custom views with specialized JavaScript rendering code:

+- Extensions combine Python data handling with custom JavaScript visualization
+- Extensions can load additional JavaScript files for modular code organization
+- Each extension provides its own JavaScript implementation and optional utilities
+- Extensions are registered globally and can be reused across multiple views
+- Built-in support for external library integration and dependency management

 ## Viewing Figures in Development Mode

 When implementing a new view type or modifying an existing view type, it is helpful to be able to run the figpack-figure frontend in develop mode with hot module loading and point it to the data of a test figure.
 This can be achieved in either of two ways: